-If you are new to the lesbian dating pool, it’s quite possible that you’ve found yourself treading in deep waters.
+If you are new to the lesbian dating pool, you may have found yourself treading in deep waters.
 Well, guess what, you’re not alone.
-Contrary to popular belief, just because we are women who date other women, there’s no magic formula that makes dating any easier.
-Nope, I’m afraid that two multiplied by women does not necessarily equate to dating bliss.
+Contrary to popular belief, just because we both have vulvas, there’s no magic formula that makes dating any easier.

 Don’t get me wrong.
 Two women together can be like alchemy when you get the formula right.
 But unless you’re extremely lucky, you’re unlikely to find that on your first lesbian date.
 Actually, scrap that.
-I wouldn’t consider it lucky at all.
 I think you NEED to have your fair share of terrible dates.
 That way, you will appreciate them when they are good.

 But guess what.
 You needn’t make this whole lesbian dating thing into an Einstein equation.
-With some solid lesbian dating advice, you will (in time) have this whole girl-on-girl dating malarkey down to a tee.
+With the right lesbian dating advice, you will (in time) have this whole girl-on-girl dating malarkey down to a tee.

-So sit back, grab yourself a beer, and enjoy my fool-proof guide to lesbian dating.
+So let’s get to it.
+Here’s my fool-proof guide to lesbian dating.

 Things I Wish I’d Known Before Lesbian Dating